The Robert Klein Trailblazer Award

 Robert M. Klein, Ph.D.

 Members of the 2013-14 Recognition Committee could not think of a better example to name the award after than Dr. Robert M. Klein.
 Dr. Klein’s dedication to doing the right thing is behind his support of all things related to a fair and just professional work environment with equal opportunity for success and recognition for all.
 His unending and tireless effort has been visibly noticeable during his 10 year term as Associate Dean for the Office of Professional Development & Faculty Affairs (PDFA) in the School of Medicine, and now as the Vice Chancellor for Academic Affairs and Graduate Studies.
-Dr. Klein will be honored as the inaugural recipient of the Robert M Klein Trailblazer Award at the WIMS Annual Awards Dinner, August 21, 2014.
+Dr. Klein was honored as the inaugural recipient of the Robert M Klein Trailblazer Award at the WIMS Annual Awards Dinner, August 21, 2014.

 - KUMC faculty or non-faculty member in basic science or clinical position, no specific academic title required

 - Must be in good standing with the KUMC organization

 - Contributing to the success of work/life balance of women

 - Promoting the recognition of women

 - Creating and sustaining the development of new opportunities for women

 - Promoting retention of women faculty

 - Maximizing and developing leadership training opportunities for women